MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 # Upload organizational data

-This article presents the steps that an administrator would take to upload organizational data to Workplace Analytics.

-Complete these steps after you have prepared your data, as described in [Prepare organizational data](Prepare-organizational-data.md).
+This article presents the steps that administrators take to upload organizational data to Workplace Analytics.
+Complete these steps after preparing data as described in [Prepare organizational data](Prepare-organizational-data.md).

 ## Import tasks